YB-LIM/RufGen/README.md

 Notes:
 --------------------------
-The plug-in is not part of official product by SIMULIA Dassault Systemes.
+The plug-in is not part of official product provided by SIMULIA Dassault Systemes.
 Regarding the inquiries on the plug-in, please contact developer.

 Installation Instructions: